psevestre/openid-fapi/Financial_API_Pushed_Request_Object.md

 #### 5.3.4 Method not allowed
 If the request did not use POST, the authorization server shall return `405 Method Not Allowed` HTTP error response.

-#### 5.3.5 Request entity too large
+#### 5.3.5 Payload Too Large
-If the request size was beyond the upper bound that the authorization server allows, the authorization server shall return a `413 Request Entity Too Large` HTTP error response.
+If the request size was beyond the upper bound that the authorization server allows, the authorization server shall return a `413 Payload Too Large` HTTP error response as defined in [RFC7231].

 #### 5.3.6 Too many requests
 If the request from the client per a time period goes beyond the number the authorization server allows, the authorization server shall return a `429 Too Many Requests` HTTP error response.